appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/network-access.md

   <TabItem value="rhel-podman" label="RHEL with Podman" default>

-This section covers the external resource domains during the installation process of the Appcircle Server on the RHEL operating system using Podman.
+This section covers the external resource domains during the installation process of the Appcircle Server on the RHEL distribution using Podman.

 ##### `podman-compose` tool:

-- You must download the podman-compose tool from python pip libraries.
+- You must download the podman-compose tool from python pip repositories.

 ```access_list
 pypi.python.org/simple/podman-compose